Selling your home

 Is this the right time to sell my house?

 There are several factors to consider when deciding whether to sell your home.
 There are times when you may need to sell, such as when your job location or lifestyle change, or you have serious money problems.
 You may have outgrown your current home or are now able to afford a better place and are ready to move up.
 When the economic forecast is good, you may want to sell and take advantage of the strong market.
-Additionally, if you have inherited a home, it wouldn’t make sense to continue making payments if it will be empty.

 What is the most important factor in deciding to sell?

 Be certain!
-If you are not sure you want to sell, you won’t but forth the required effort or negotiate in good faith.
+If you are not sure you want to sell, you won’t put forth the required effort or negotiate in good faith.
 Beyond being a waste of time, in certain instances a buyer can force you to honor a signed contract even if you change your mind.
 Save yourself the trouble.

 How do I determine the sales potential of my home?

-The basic influencing factors include location, appearance of house and neighborhood, size, condition, view, percentage of owners to renters in your neighborhood (owners tend to have a pride in ownership), and crime rate.
+The basic influencing factors include location, appearance of house and neighborhood, size, condition, view, percentage of owners to renters in your neighborhood (owners tend to have a pride in ownership) and crime rate.

 What are the steps once I’ve decided to sell?

 First, choose a REALTOR and ask for a comparative market analysis.
 This will help you determine a fair asking price–high enough so you get what your home is worth and realistic enough so you interest buyers.
 Secondly, look into the current mortgage interest rates.
 It will affect what potential buyers can afford, and what you can afford if you move up.

 Fix up the overall appearance of your home, with an eye for the little, easy things like cobwebs in the corner.